IgniteUI/indigo-design-docfx/en/components/slider.md

 ## Slider

-Use the Slider Component Symbol to allow the user to select a single value or specify a range of values by choosing values for both its ends.
+Use the Slider Component to allow the user to select a single value or specify a range of values by choosing values for both its ends.
 The Slider is visually identical to the [Ignite UI for Angular Slider Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/slider.html)

 ### Slider Demo